KFL2060 – Gender Equality in the Nordic Countries

 The course is taught twice per week with two-hour lectures and two-hour seminars.
 The teaching includes lectures and student activities.
 The course-reading requirement is appr.
 700 pages.
 Participation is mandatory (80%).

 In order to take the exam, students must have completed the following requirements:

 - The mandatory participation requirement (80%).

-- Two mandatory oral presentations on a topic decided by the teacher.
-Written versions of both presentations must be submitted on Fronter before the presentations are given in class.
+- Two mandatory presentations on a topic decided by the teacher.
+Written versions of both presentations must be submitted on Fronter.

 - One “DRIE” group exercise.
 DRIE stands for Describe, React, Interpret and Evaluate.
 The exercise is organised by the teacher.
 The DRIE exercise shall be presented as a written document of 4 pages if there are no pictures and 8 if there are pictures and presented at the seminar.

 - The two presentations and the DRIE exercise should be approved before taking the exam.

 The exam will consist of: A three-day take-home exam on a given topic.
-The exam must have a length of 8 pages, (2300 characters per page (not counting spaces) references in addition).
+The exam must have a length of 8 pages, (450 words per page total 3600 +/- 10% (not counting spaces) references and front page in addition).

 Language of examination